f5devcentral/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

 We will now go accept the Customer Edge registration in Distributed Cloud console.
+Proceed to **Registering the Customer Edge**.

 **Registering the Customer Edge**